As an Amazon Associate, we earn from qualifying purchases. We also earn from other affiliate websites. See our full disclaimer.

 On the flip slide, we don’t have a lot of extra stuff – extra clothes, additional personal items, disposable items.

 We don’t have more typical things you would find in a house, such as a dishwasher, microwave, or washer/dryer.
-When we’re off the dock, we are minimalists with water and power.
+We are minimalists with water and power when we’re off the dock.

 We aren’t the typical minimalists, but we use space intentionally.
 And we continue to evaluate our needs based on this lifestyle.

-READ NEXT: Our guide for ways to downsize and live minimally.
+READ NEXT: Check out our full guide on ways to downsize and live minimally.

 Can You Live on a Catamaran?